voowoou/drinks/README.md

 # DRINKS

-This is a simple educational project for the uni's homework
+Just the homework task from my university